 Our initial family of product candidates pairs PLEX with the widely-used antibiotic doxycycline, which we refer to as the PLEX-doxycycline family.
-Based on data read out to date, none of the 32 patients treated in our clinical trials of BonyPid-1000, a member of our PLEX-doxycycline family, developed an infection after treatment for open long bone fractures.
+Based on data read out as of September 30, 2017, none of the 32 patients treated in our clinical trials of BonyPid-1000, a member of our PLEX-doxycycline family, developed an infection after treatment for open long bone fractures.